RaphSchp/holbertonschool-higher_level_programming/SQL_introduction/README.md

 ## Description

-This project is to understand what is Python and how use it, it was made in the software development program of [Holberton School](https://www.holbertonschool.fr/).
+This project is to understand what is SQL and how use it, it was made in the software development program of [Holberton School](https://www.holbertonschool.fr/).

 # Learning Objectives